It's time for all living authors of the Corman-Drosten Review Report to confront “social media science”

 After a meeting with Pieter Borger and Professor Ulrike Kämmerer, quite quickly things became fairly clear.
 We went our different ways, enquired around our scientific circles and gathered a total of 22 scientists.
 After we had submitted the results of this team to Eurosurveillance, the question arose: What do we do now?
 Do we wait and watch the whole thing vanish into thin air?
 I then decided to make a website out of it (https://cormandrostenreview.com).
 This is how the whole discussion about the PCR tests was brought to the attention of the public.

-The “theoretical fabrication of viral fragments and protein parts” and the “gap filling” that Malhotra described resemble the processes involved photographic upscaling.
+The “theoretical fabrication of viral fragments and protein parts” and the “gap filling” that Malhotra described resemble the processes involved in photographic upscaling.
 Results appear reasonably authoritative but, in actuality, are inferences presented as truth.

 Malholtra’s October 2020 “mega thread” (essentially a rough draft of the critique that followed a month later) flagged the “social media sourcing,” citing a Science piece that said lead author Victor Corman began combing bat coronavirus sequences for common regions right after seeing “the first rumors about a coronavirus in China online.”2